 We do not own or operate any manufacturing facilities and therefore depend upon independent third party vendors for the manufacture of all of our products.
 Our products are manufactured to our specifications primarily by foreign manufacturers.
 We cannot control all of the various factors, which include inclement weather, natural disasters and acts of terrorism, that might affect a manufacturer's ability to ship orders of our products in a timely manner or to meet our quality standards.
 Late delivery of products or delivery of products that do not meet our quality standards could cause us to miss the delivery date requirements of our customers or delay timely delivery of merchandise to our stores for those items.
-These events could cause us to fail to meet customer expectations, cause our customers to cancel orders or cause us to be unable to deliver merchandise in sufficient quantities or of sufficient quality to our stores, which could result in lost sales.
+These events could cause us to fail to meet customer expectations, cause our customers to cancel orders or cause us to be unable to deliver merchandise in sufficient quantities or of sufficient quality to our stores, which could have a material adverse effect on our business, financial condition and results of operations.

-Third party failure to deliver merchandise from our distribution center to our stores and to customers could result in lost sales or reduce demand for our merchandise.
+We rely on third parties to deliver merchandise from our distribution center to our stores and to customers.

 The success of our stores depends on their timely receipt of merchandise from our distribution facility, and the success of J.Crew Direct depends on the timely delivery of merchandise to our customers.
 Independent third party transportation companies deliver our merchandise to our stores and to our customers.
 Some of these third parties employ personnel represented by a labor union.
-Disruptions in the delivery of merchandise or work stoppages by employees of these third parties could delay the timely receipt of merchandise, which could result in cancelled sales, a loss of loyalty to our brand and excess inventory.
+Disruptions in the delivery of merchandise or work stoppages by employees of these third parties could delay the timely receipt of merchandise, which could result in cancelled sales and a loss of loyalty to our brand.
 Timely receipt of merchandise by our stores and our customers may also be affected by factors such as inclement weather, natural disasters and acts of terrorism.
-We may respond by increasing markdowns or initiating marketing promotions, which would decrease our gross profits and net income.